AndrewSRea/My_Learning_Port/Bootstrap/Customize/CSS_Variables/README.md

 Use Bootstrap's CSS custom properties for fast and forward-looking design and development.

 Bootstrap includes around two dozen [CSS custom properties (variables)](https://developer.mozilla.org/en-US/docs/Web/CSS/Using_CSS_custom_properties) in its compiled CSS, with dozens more on the way for improved customization on a per-component basis.
-These provide easy access to commonly used values like Bootstrap's theme colors, breakpoints, and primary font stacks when working in your browser's inspector, a code sandbox, or generral prototyping.
+These provide easy access to commonly used values like Bootstrap's theme colors, breakpoints, and primary font stacks when working in your browser's inspector, a code sandbox, or general prototyping.

 **All of Bootstrap's custom properties are prefixed with bs-** to avoid conflicts with third party CSS.

 ## Root variables

-Here are the variables Bootstrap includes (note that the `:root` is required) that ccan be accessed anywhere Bootstrap's CSS is loaded.
+Here are the variables Bootstrap includes (note that the `:root` is required) that can be accessed anywhere Bootstrap's CSS is loaded.
 They're located in Bootstrap's `_root.scss` file and included in its compiled `dist` files.
 ```
 :root {
     --bs-blue: #0d6efd;